Exceptions

 Throwabletree; know thatErrorshould never be caught. - try / catch / finally — learn

-try-with-resourcesfirst since it eliminates most explicitfinallyblocks. - Custom Exceptions — wrapping causes with
+try-with-resourcesfirst since it eliminates most explicitfinallyblocks. - Custom Exceptions — wrapping causes with the

 Related Domains